 The arrival of dawn coincides with reaching the Zwischbergenpass at 3268m.
 This is an inspiring place in the first rays of the sun from the east, with expansive views over the Italian plains and lake Maggiore, while the Swiss Alpine giants remain aloof in the shadows to the west.
 A magnificent spot for a brief pause before ascending the snow slopes leading to the rocky South Ridge.

-After lunch in Saas Grund the return drive to Chamonix is made with the option of being dropped off at Martigny train station for the direct train to Geneva Airport.
+The descent is made via the same route back to Sonnigpass from where a more direct descent to the lovely alpine meadow at Almagelleralp can be made for an early lunch before the final trek down to Saas Almagell.
+The return drive to Chamonix is made with the option of being dropped off at Martigny train station for the direct train to Geneva Airport.
 Details of this rail journey can be checked on the Swiss Railway timetable website.
 We aim to be back in Chamonix by mid-late afternoon on day 3.

 Required Fitness and Experience Levels

 Some previous mountaineering experience is required for the traverse of the Weissmies.
 Those who have never worn crampons before should investigate our Chamonix Alpine Intro and Climb the Gran Paradiso courses or arrange some private guiding & mountaineering training prior to the course.